The Best Designs Come From One Prompt

 "Make them unique" turns attention into a penalty

-The instruction to make each design "different from the others" is the load-bearing part of this technique.
-Without it, the model will happily generate five variations of the same centered hero.
+The instruction to make each design "different from the others" is the load-bearing part of the technique.
+Without it, the model will happily generate five variations of the same centered hero inside the same generation, because nothing penalizes repetition.

 With it, you've turned the model's attention mechanism into a self-suppression filter.
 When generating Design 2, the attention heads compare each candidate token against the tokens already present in Design 1.
-Anything that matches gets penalized.
-To produce something the prompt accepts as "unique," the model has to reach for tokens with lower base probability.
+Anything that matches gets penalized against the "must be different" instruction.
+To produce something the prompt accepts as unique, the model has to reach for tokens with lower base probability.

 Latent space, projected to 2D